Component parts of internal combustion engines: Combustion chambers

-Internal combustion engines can contain any number of combustion chambers (cylinders), with numbers between one and twelve being common, though as many as 36 (Lycoming R-7755) have been used.
-Having more cylinders in an engine yields two potential benefits: first, the engine can have a larger displacement with smaller individual reciprocating masses, that is, the mass of each piston can be less thus making a smoother-running engine since the engine tends to vibrate as a result of the pistons moving up and down.
-Doubling the number of the same size cylinders will double the torque and power.
+Internal combustion engines can contain any number of combustion chambers (cylinders), with numbers between one and twelve being common, though as many as 36 have been used, such as in the Lycoming R-7755.

+Engines with a high number of cylinders have two operational benefits: first, the engine has a larger displacement with smaller individual reciprocating masses, that is, the mass of each piston can be less thus making a smoother-running engine since the engine tends to vibrate as a result of the pistons moving up and down.
+The second benefit is that the number of the same size cylinders will double the torque and power.
 The downside to having more pistons is that the engine will tend to weigh more and generate more internal friction as the greater number of pistons rub against the inside of their cylinders.
 This tends to decrease fuel efficiency and robs the engine of some of its power.
 For high-performance gasoline engines using current materials and technology, such as the engines found in modern automobiles, there seems to be a point around 10 or 12 cylinders after which the addition of cylinders becomes an overall detriment to performance and efficiency.
 Although, exceptions such as the W16 engine from Volkswagen exist.